hpusset/-elrc-share-client/README.md

     getj 100 --pretty > /path/to/my/directory/resource-100.json

 ### `download`
-Returns an XML representation of a resource or a list of resources (as seperate xml strings) that a logged in user has access to.
+Returns the zipped dataset of a resource or a list of resources (as seperate xml strings) that a logged in user has access to.

 **Options**